 - FAFSA processed by May 1st.
-Late applicants may receive a reduced award. - Completed all required paperwork with the Office of Financial Aide. - · Pell Grant eligibility as determined by the FAFSA. - · Meet Satisfactory Academic Progress (SAP). - Enrolled in 12 or more credits and working towards degree requirements. - In some cases students that are taking less than 12 credits but are taking a full load of their program courses according to the model schedule and have full filled all general education requirements may be eligible on a prorated basis. - Complete all PA State Grant paperwork.
+Late applicants may receive a reduced award. - Completed all required paperwork with the FA office by October 1st for Fall and Feb 1st for Spring - · Pell Grant Eligibility as determined by the FAFSA - · Meet Satisfactory Academic Progress - Enrolled in 12 or more credits and working towards degree requirements - In some cases students that are taking less than 12 credits but are taking a full load of their program courses according to the model schedule and have full filled all general education requirements may be eligible on a prorated basis. - · Complete all PHEAA paperwork